How it works

 Whatever that is.
 Think about what you think.
 And write about it.

 Write a true essay, a personal attempt to explore what you think and why.
 There's little risk here, so be creative.
 Take chances.
 Try out your writing and thinking.
-Some inspiration: Pauline Kael on A Clockwork Orange, a sample student essay on Yojimbo.
+Some inspiration: Pauline Kael on A Clockwork Orange; an essay about Blanche DuBois's luggage in the film of Streetcar Named Desire.

 You can write one extra-credit essay per month unless otherwise posted.